silevitas/videojs-schema/README.md

   }
 }
 ```

+`includeClips` - if `true`, includes a list of clips under a "hasPart" array, based on the CODE cue points within the video.
+Default is `false`. __POC; TESTS NEED TO BE ADDED.__

+`includeContentUrl` - if `true`, includes a direct URL to the highest MP4 rendition of the video.
+Be careful with short-expiry TTL URLs.
+Default is `false`. __POC; TESTS NEED TO BE ADDED.__

+`includeEmbedUrl` - if `false`, no embed url is included.
+Inlcuding thisURL may be expected by search engines.
+Default is `true`.

+`transcript` - if `true`, a captions or subtitles track with a matching language will be added as a transcript.
+Default is `false`.

+`transcriptMatchAny` - if `true` and `transcript` is also `true`, a transcript will be added from the first usable track, if there is no language match.
+Default is `false`.

 `preferLongDescription` - if `true`, use the long description if available.
 If `false`, or `true` and long description is not set then the (short) description field will be used.
 Default is `false`.